arunasurya/bisqtransifex/transifexprojectintro.md

 All translations are done on [Transifex](https://www.transifex.com/bisq/), and we currently have three projects there:
 - #bisq-desktop, the most crucial part of the project which involves translation of the Bisq software.
 - bisq-website, which focuses on translating [the Bisq landing page](https://bisq.network/) and other sites that provide important information about the app to users.
-- Bisq Subtitles, which provides subtitles for some of Bisq videos on [YouTube](https://www.youtube.com/c/bisq-network).
+- Bisq Subtitles, which provides subtitles for some Bisq videos on [YouTube](https://www.youtube.com/c/bisq-network).

 ## Core Languages
 The Bisq software is available in English, Spanish, Portuguese (Brazil and Portugal), French, Russian, German, Chinese (Mandarin and traditional), Japanese, Persian, Thai and Vietnamese.
 These are core languages the work for which is compensated.
 This list can change depending on the demand among users for a new language, feedback from other contributors, stats, etc.